2022 Grammy nominations: Absent a clear favorite (and secret committees), something for everyone

 The three-quarters of a century between the two singers is the largest age spread in Grammys history – and yet it’s far from the only example of the academy’s eagerness to anoint new stars even as it celebrates established talent.
 A year after the music industry’s most prominent trade group triggered fierce criticism when it thoroughly snubbed the Weeknd – in the process raising widespread suspicions about backroom vote-rigging – the academy took something of a let’s-satisfy-everybody approach with nominations for the annual ceremony, set to take place Jan.
 31 in downtown Los Angeles at Staples Center (which by then will be called Crypto.com Arena).

-Mason’s hunch bears out in some categories — rap album, for instance, which at the 63rd Grammys was filled by past-their-prime MCs but this time recognizes work by vital acts such as Drake, J. Cole and Tyler, the Creator.
-The country album category feels similarly well informed, with wide-ranging nominations for Mickey Guyton, Miranda Lambert, Brothers Osborne, Sturgill Simpson and Chris Stapleton.
-(Morgan Wallen, the young country superstar caught on video early this year using the N-word, received no nominations.)
+Mason’s hunch bears out in some categories – rap album, for instance, which at the 63rd Grammys was filled by past-their-prime MCs but this time recognizes work by vital acts such as Drake, J. Cole and Tyler, the Creator.
+The country album category feels similarly well-informed, with wide-ranging nominations for Mickey Guyton, Miranda Lambert, Brothers Osborne, Sturgill Simpson and Chris Stapleton.
+(Morgan Wallen, the young country superstar caught on video early this year using a racial epithet, received no nominations.)

 Yet plenty of go-to Grammy acts fared as well in these nominations as in recent years: As half of Silk Sonic with Anderson .Paak, Bruno Mars is up for his sixth record of the year award – only Frank Sinatra and Beyoncé have been nominated more times – while Eilish could become the first artist to win that category three ceremonies in a row.
 Paul McCartney and Foo Fighters both earned multiple nominations in the rock categories; Jay-Z, with nods for three awards for his appearances on songs by Kanye West and DMX, is now the most-nominated individual in Grammys history with 83.